Dwyer Hill, Ottawa

+Location

 Located approximately 50 km southwest of downtown Ottawa and 30 km northeast of Smiths Falls, the community is centred on the intersection of Dwyer Hill Road (Route #3) and Franktown Road (Route #10).

 Anderson Farm is on the corner of Franktown Rd. and Dwyer Hill Rd and been there since 1837.
 It is now owned and operated by Robert and Brenda Anderson.

 Kings Creek joins the Jock River just east of the community.